hanhanwu/Hanhan-Spark-Python/README.md

 To calculate the relative score, we map over the comments: write a function that takes the broadcast variable and comment as arguments, and returns the relative average as before.
 This technique is a broadcast join.

+ reddit_average_sql.py

+ This file does the same work like RedditAverage.java in my Hadoop-MapReduce folder but instead of using java, it is using Spark SQL.

+ load_logs_sql.py

+ This file does the same work as LoadLogs.java in my Hadoop-MapReduce folder but instead of using java, it is using Spark SQL.

+ temp_range.py, temp_range_sql.py

+ These 2 files look at look at historical weather data from the Global Historical Climatology Network.
+Their archives contain (among other things) lists of weather observations from various weather stations formatted as CSV files like this:

+USC00242347,20120105,TMAX,133,,I,K,0800

+USC00242347,20120105,TMIN,-56,,,K,0800

+USC00242347,20120105,TOBS,-56,,,K,0800

+US1SCPC0003,20120105,PRCP,0,,,N,

+US1SCPC0003,20120105,SNOW,0,,,N,

+NOE00133566,20120105,TMAX,28,,,E,

+NOE00133566,20120105,TMIN,-26,,,E,

+NOE00133566,20120105,PRCP,57,,,E,

+NOE00133566,20120105,SNWD,0,,,E,

+The fields are the weather station; the date (Jan 5 2012 in these lines); the observation (min/max temperature, amount of precipitation, etc); the value (and integer); and four more columns we won't use.
+The readme file in the archive explains the fields in detail.
+We will worry about the min and max temperature (TMIN, TMAX) which are given as °C × 10.

+The problem they are trying to solve is: what weather station had the largest temperature difference on each day?
+That is, where was the largest difference between TMAX and TMIN?

+temp_range.py is using Spark core python while temp_range_sql.py is using Spark sql.

+ shortest_path.py

+ This file is using Spark Sql to calculate Dijkstra's algorithm - Shortest Path.

+The data input will represent the graph by listing the outgoing edges of each node (and all of our nodes will be labelled with integers):

+1: 3 5

+2: 4

+3: 2 5

+4: 3

+5:

+6: 1 5

+read_stream.py

+This file work with Spark Streaming to process a constant stream of data in real(-ish) time.

+In order to produce some streaming data, I have set up a simple TCP server on cmpt732.csil.sfu.ca that returns (x,y) points as plain text lines like this:

+103.492239 100.839233

+883.152476 878.051790

+-331.287403 -333.856794

+The the server is simple: it generates random points near a line.
+This will simulate a stream of sensor data.

+It does a simple linear regression on the data and store the slope (which the Wikipedia page calls α̂ ) and intercept (β̂ ) of the values. https://en.wikipedia.org/wiki/Simple_linear_regression